camille-004/my-interview-prep/ml_system_design.md

 ### Training Data Generation
 - Cyclic manner of ML system: takes online user engagement data from SERP displayed in response to queries and generates positive and negative training examples
 - Feed training data to ML models trained for ranking

+## Document Selection
+> 100 billion documents on the web $\rightarrow$ 100k documents selected related to the query

+First, query expansion.
+Match the term "Italian", and match the term "restauraunt" OR "food"

+### Selection Criteria
+- All documents/terms stored in **index**, which is a mapping of the words to the list of documents they appear in
+- This could calculate the relevance score alongside checking if each document matches criteria at all
+- Will have selected relevant documents sorted according to relevance score

+### Relevance Scoring Scheme
+- **Weighted linear combination** of different factors:
+    - Terms match (maybe with 0.5 weight)
+    - Document popularity (0.125)
+    - Query intent match (0.125)
+    - Personalization match (0.125)
+- Weights decided through intuition or can be decided by ML (done in the ranking stage)

+#### Terms Match
+Use **IDF score**, or **inverse document frequency** to weigh the match
+- Match for important terms in the query weighs higher

+$$
+IDF=\text{log}_2\frac{N}{DF}
+$$

+where $DF$ is the number of documents in which the term appears, so from this, term match for "IItalian" may have more weight

+## Feature Engineering

+> **Four actors for search**
+> 1. Searcher
+> 2. Query
+> 3. Document
+> 4. Context (i.e., search history, age, gender, location, previous queries)

+### Searcher-Specific Features
+Age, gender, interests can be features
+- **Gender-based**: Search for "clothing brands" $\rightarrow$ has searcher shown previous interest in *male* or *female* clothing?
+- **Interest-based**: Search for "shooting" $\rightarrow$ has searcher shown previous interest in shooting for photography or arcade shooting?

+### Query-Specific Features
+**Query historical engagement**
+- *Prior* engagement can be feature
+- Search "earthquake", historical data suggests it's a news component b/c most people who searched for it wanted news about recent earthquakes

+**Query intent**
+- Use this feature to assign higher rank to documents that match query'y intent
+- "Pizza places" search $\rightarrow$ intent is *local*, will get it from **query understanding component**

+### Document-Specific Features

+**Page rank**
+- Rank of document
+- Estimate this by looking at number and quality of documents that link to it

+**Document engagement radius**
+- Document on coffee shop in Seattle would be more relevant to people living within ten-mile radius
+- Document on Eiffel Tower might interest people all over the world
+- *local scope of appeal* vs. *global scope of appeal*

+### Context-Specific Features

+- **Time of search**, time of day, so the model can display restaurants open at that hour
+- **Recent events**, useful when querying a location such as "Vancouver"
+    - From previous queries: If user searches "go", do we want to show the programming language Go or definition of the word "go"?
+If they searched for "C++ coding" before, probably the "Go" programming language

+### Searcher-Document Features
+Consider both the searcher and the document
+- Ditsance between searcher and matching locations
+- User's historical engagement with the *result type* of the document, important if user tries to "re-find" the document

+### Query-Document Features

+**Text match**
+- In *title* and *metadata* or *content* of document